Garry Jenkins

 Garry William Jenkins is an American attorney, educator, and higher education administrator.
 He is the ninth president of Bates College, and the first Black person and first openly gay person to lead the institution.

 Early life and education

 Garry W. Jenkins was born in Newark, New Jersey, to Leslie Jenkins, a high school teacher, and Garry C. Jenkins, a computer programmer.
 He grew up in South Orange, NJ with his parents and younger brother.
 He attended Delbarton School.
 In 1992, Jenkins graduated from Haverford College with a bachelor's degree with honors in political science.
 He then received a J.D. with honors from Harvard Law School and an M.P.P. from the Harvard Kennedy School in 1998.

 Career

 Business and legal career

 After graduating from Harvard, Jenkins clerked for Hon.
 Timothy K. Lewis of the United States Court of Appeals for the Third Circuit.
-He then spent three years as an associate attorney at Simpson Thacher & Bartlett before serving as chief operating officer and general counsel at the Goldman Sachs Foundation.
+He then worked as an attorney at Simpson Thacher & Bartlett before serving as chief operating officer and general counsel at the Goldman Sachs Foundation.
 Prior to graduate school, he began his professional career with Prudential Financial.